Mohammed Al-Rawahi

-Mohammed Faraj Abdullah Al-Rawahi (محمد بن فرج الرواحي; born 26 April 1993), commonly known as Mohammed Faraj, is an Omani professional footballer who plays for Oman Club in the Oman Professional League.
+Mohammed Faraj Abdullah Al-Rawahi (محمد بن فرج الرواحي; born 26 April 1993), commonly known as Mohammed Faraj, is an Omani professional footballer who plays for Al-Nahda Club in the Oman Professional League.
 He has also played for the Oman national team.

 Club career

 Al-Rawahi played for Samail Club from 2008 to 2010 in the first division league of Oman Football Association.
 In 2010, he signed a contract with Al-Seeb Club and played with them for two consecutive seasons.
 On 18 July 2013, he signed a two-years contract with Dhofar.

 On 6 July 2015, he signed a one-year contract with Al-Buraimi-based Al-Nahda Club.
 In the 2015–16 Oman Professional League, Mohammed came into the limelight soon after scoring a wonder goal on 26 December 2015 in a 2–3 loss against Dhofar.

 On 2 September 2016, Al-Rawahi signed a one-year contract with Spanish side Girona FC B. He made his club debut on 6 November 2016, in a 2–1 loss against UE Vic.
 He scored his first goal on 18 January 2017, in a 2–2 draw against Unió Atlètica d'Horta.
 He scored three goals in 22 appearances in the Primera Catalana throughout the 2016–17 season.

 After a successful stint in Spain, he moved back to Oman and signed a one-year contract with his former club, Al-Nahda.